 The Chief Executive Officer (CEO) is also the Chairman of the Board and in this position presides over meetings of the Board and shareowners and consults and advises the Board and its committees on the business and affairs of the Company.
-In 2019 the full board met every 2 months, holding a total of six meetings.
+In 2020, the full board held seven meetings.
 At each board meeting the Chairman and CEO identifies and raises critical business issues, which may include water-related issues, for discussion with the Board.
 The CEO is in charge of the affairs of the Company and works directly with the Executive Leadership Team to regularly assess and monitor progress on the company's sustainability goals, including our water-related goals.
 In addition, the CEO represents the company in working with a diverse group of stakeholders, such as the World Economic Forum and serves on the Board of Conveners for the 2030 Water Resources Group that supports country-level collaboration for the sustainable management of water resources.